TrailsofGold/whitepaper/docs/tokenomics/fees_and_taxes.md

 The gas price varies over time, as it mostly depends on network usage.

-Player is subject to network fees when:
-- Minting a pirate, ship or item
+Player is only subject to network fees when minting a pirate, ship or item
-- Claiming treasures and ship wrecks

-?> Reward vault creation fees are directly charged to the game
+?> Reward distribution is directly charged to the game

 ## Mint tax